-4.1.
-Reading data for students in Years 7, 8 and 9 will be available for all staff on Arbor and Accelerated Reader as appropriate.
-Staff can then plan appropriately.

-4.2.
-Reading data will be collated three times a year.
-Students identified as behind their chronological age will be referred for intervention.

-4.3.
-Spelling ages for students with concern will be held by the SEND department.

-4.4.
-Spelling data will be collated twice a year.
-Students identified as behind their chronological age will be referred for intervention.

-4.5.
-The English Department is responsible for assessing literacy formatively.

-4.6.
-Departments should refer literacy issues to the Head of English and SENCO.
+- 4.1.
+Reading data for students in Years 7, 8 and 9 will be available for all staff on Arbor and the SEND registers.
+Staff can then plan appropriately. - 4.2.
+Reading data will be collated a maximum of three times a year.
+Students identified as behind their chronological age will be referred for intervention. - 4.3.
+Spelling ages for students with concern will be held by the SEND department. - 4.4.
+Students identified as behind their chronological age will be referred for intervention. - 4.5.
+The English Department is responsible for assessing literacy formatively. - 4.6.
+Departments should refer literacy issues to the Head of English and SENCO. - 4.7.

-4.7.
 Progress in literacy will be measured by interim data together with progress in reading and spelling ages.